jspecify/jspecify/docs/docs/spec.md

 > For more discussion of reflexive and transitive relations, see the comments
 > under [nullness subtyping].

+> Compare [JLS 4.3.4].
+Note that our definition of "same type" applies to all
+> kinds of augmented types, including cases like the augmented null types.

 ## Subtyping

-`A` is a subtype of `F` if both of the following conditions are met:
+`A` is a subtype of `F` if all of the following conditions are met:

 -   `A` is a [nullness subtype] of `F`.
 -   `A` is a subtype of `F` according to the [nullness-delegating subtyping rules for Java].
+-   The base type of `A` is a subtype of the base type of `F` according to Java's subtyping rules.

 > The first condition suffices for most cases.
+>
-The second condition is necessary
+> The second condition is necessary only for types that have
-> only for types that have subcomponents --- namely, parameterized types and
+> subcomponents—namely, parameterized types and arrays.
+And it essentially says
-> arrays.
-And it essentially says "Check the first condition on subcomponents as
+> "Check the first condition on subcomponents as appropriate."
+>
+> The third condition is rarely of direct interest to tools' JSpecify support:
+> If code does not pass Java's subtyping rules, then most JSpecify tools will
-> appropriate."
+> never see it.

 ## Nullness subtyping